andrade-fs/andrade-fs.github.io/_posts/2023-12-12-media-streamin-stack.md

 - **Transmission** - torrent client to download media.
     - We can use any other torrent client like qBittorrent, etc...
 - **Jellyseerr** - webapp for users to discover and request movies and TV shows.
-- **Bazarr** - scans available media and downloads subtitles for it.
 ![asdasd](../assets/img/media-streaming-stack/20231207230141.png)

 - Build on docker: [Guide](https://zerodya.net/self-host-jellyfin-media-streaming-stack/)